vectordxy/stayedcss/README.md

 ## Contribution

 StayedCSS is an open-source project.
 Feel free to submit bug reports or feature requests on Issues.
-Your feedback will play a vital role in evolving StayedCSS from a beta version to a stable and robust library.
+Your feedback is important for StayedCSS from a beta version to a stable and robust library.

+## License

+MIT